CultureNumerique/xblock-cnvideo/README.md

 xblock-cnvideo
 --------------

-This python package is meant to be used as a Xblock Component for OpenEDX LMS and Studio
+This python package is meant to be used as an Xblock Component for OpenEDX LMS and Studio.
+It's purpose is to allow embedding a video hosted on [Vimeo](https://vimeo.com) so far, but we plan on allowing also videos hosted on [canal-u.tv](http://canal-u.tv) (a french academic web tv).

-It is developped and maintained at Univerisité de Lille by the team of the project [Culture Numérique](https://culturenumerique.univ-lille3.fr/)
+It is developped and maintained at Université de Lille by the team of the project [Culture Numérique](https://culturenumerique.univ-lille3.fr/)

 # Installation instruction